-Services for unhoused Angelenos, such as emergency shelters, hygiene stations, and other solutions to meet the needs of the city’s homeless population and keep us all safe.
+MFLA continues to support services and resources for unhoused Angelenos, such as emergency shelters, hygiene supplies, to support the needs of the city’s homeless populations.

 You may send a check by mail to the following address: